-- 1. Use the Explore gesture near the top of the screen until VoiceOver reads one of the Status Bar items.
-Any one will do. - 2.
-Then perform an Activate gesture.
+1. Use the Explore gesture near the top of the screen until VoiceOver reads one of the Status Bar items.
+Any one will do.

+2. Now perform an Activate gesture.
 Upon doing this, your iPhone will display the first screen of the list again.
 Focus will still be in the Status Bar, so explore down from here until you come to the first button.
-You will find that the first button is the one labelled with your name, followed by Apple ID, iCloud, iTunes and App Store.
+You will find that the first button is the one labelled with your name, followed by Apple ID, iCloud, Media and Purchases.
 This is the first button in the Settings screen!